rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 After conditioning on timelines, takeoff, and AI emerging from deep learning, I think that many of the key cruxes of alignment difficulty are related to the hard problem of AI cognition.
-Specifically, will we actually develop good understanding of AI cognition?
+Specifically, will we actually develop a good understanding of AI cognition?
 Even if understanding is poor, how difficult is instilling desired deontological properties and inner alignment more generally?
 How will this difficulty depend on the intelligence of agents?